 This travel app allows you to browse through various cultural customs and make sure you’re in the know with all the cultural do’s and don’ts of the company you find yourself in.
 Definitely one of the best travel apps for iPhone.

-So, the idea of sitting on the loo for three quarters of your trip, because you picked a bad restaurant, doesn’t sound so great.
+So, the idea of sitting on the loo for three quarters of your trip or at your new job, because you picked a bad restaurant, doesn’t sound so great.
 I hear you.
 With UrbanSpoon you can avoid the dodgy restaurants and with a simple shake of your headset the best local restaurant guide is at your fingertips.

 Note to traveller: If you opt for certain Thai or Indian dishes, you’re going to end up on the loo anyway.
 Not even the best travel apps can save you from that. #FoodThatBurnsTwice